sanjayjohn/jenkinsAutomation/uploadJenkinsResults/automateRobot/README.md

 ## Running Automation:

-This job can be run from Jenkins, but to trigger this Jenkins job from the Automation Host follow the guide in the triggerJenkins directory
+This job can be run from Jenkins, but to trigger this Jenkins job from the Automation Host follow the guide in the triggerJenkins directory.
+With this example, you do not need to have the qTest Plugin.